 After leaving the District Attorney’s office for private law practice in his Georgia hometown, he successfully defended DUI and vehicular homicide cases as he had learned to tie the state’s witnesses in knots on the science of blood alcohol.
-During a decade in an insurance defense law firm he defended the civil damage suits arising from drunk driving accidents.
+Later, during a decade in an insurance defense law firm in Atlanta he defended the civil damage suits arising from drunk driving accidents.

-As an Atlanta injury lawyer handling many drunk driving accident cases, he uses all that experience to represent the victims of drunk driving accidents.
+As an Atlanta personal injury lawyer representing the victims of many drunk driving accident cases, he uses all that experience to represent the victims of drunk driving accidents.

 Drunk driving accidents someone every 31 minutes in the United States.
 Every two minutes a drunk driver injures someone, often catastrophically.
 According to the National Highway Traffic Safety Administration, about 40 percent traffic fatalities and seven percent of the total crashes involve alcohol.
 Alcohol intoxication was involved in 31 percent of all traffic fatalities in the United States in 2013.
 It is not surprising that 40 percent of all fatal DUI crashes occur on weekend evenings.
-Nor is it surprising for a male of mature years reflecting upon one’s own misspent youth that about 79% of fatal drunk driving accidents involve drivers under 34 years old, about 73 percent of whom are male.
+About 79% of fatal drunk driving accidents involve drivers under 34 years old, about 73 percent of whom are male.

 When a driver chooses to drive under the influence of alcohol or drugs, and causes a crash with resulting in injuries or death, the victims of the car accident, truck accident, motorcycle accident, or pedestrian accident may sue for monetary damages for his or her injuries in a civil case.
 That is entirely separate from any criminal prosecution of the drunk driver.